Find similiar products:

 If any of the side effects get serious, or if you notice any side effects not mentioned in this leaflet, please tell your doctor or pharmacist.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+By reporting side effects you can help provide more information on the safety of this medicine.

 Do not store above 25°C.Store in a dry place, protect from light.
 Keep the container tightly closed.
 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
-The expiry date refers to the last day of that month.
 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
 These measures will help protect the environment.

-The active ingredient (which makes the tablets work) is chlorpromazine hydrochloride.
 The tablets also contain lactose, maize starch, povidone, sodium starch glycollate, colloidal anhydrous silica, magnesium stearate, hypromellose, purified water, ethylcellulose, diethylphthalate and titanium dioxide (E171).

 The tablets are round, white, and film coated.
 The 25mg tablets are marked with CPZ25.
 The 50mg tablets are marked with CPZ50.
 The 100mg tablets are marked with CPZ100.
 Available pack sizes are 28, 30, 50, 56, 60, 84, 100, 250, 500 and 1,000 tablets.
 Not all pack sizes may be marketed.

-Chlorpromazine 25mg Tablets PL08553/0074
+Chlorpromazine 25 mg Tablets PL08553/0074

-Chlorpromazine 50mg Tablets PL08553/0075
+Chlorpromazine 50 mg Tablets PL08553/0075